-If you want any restriction in place permanently or for a designated time, please contact Support with your request.
+If you want any restriction in place permanently or for a designated time, please visit

 We believe players should play for fun and entertainment.
 But some players who engage in recreational gambling do not believe they could become addicted, and sometimes hold onto false beliefs or myths about problem gambling that can lead to denial and other problems.
 Some of the more common myths are listed below.
 Click ‘More’ to read on.